-Media Company Tronc Selling LA Times To Billionaire Doctor
+Media Company Tronc Selling 'LA Times' To Billionaire Doctor

 The sale comes amid turmoil at the LA Times, which was shaken by reporting from NPR's David Folkenflik about multiple harassment allegations against the newspaper's publisher.

 The Times has also experienced upheaval within the newsroom.
-Former editor in chief Lewis D'Vorkin was replaced by Jim Kirk at the end of January.
+Former Editor-in-Chief Lewis D'Vorkin was replaced by Jim Kirk at the end of January.
 After just five months as the paper's top editor, D'Vorkin became the chief content officer at Tronc instead.

 "These moves follow intense newsroom anger over D'Vorkin's [handling] of the paper's coverage of Disney; amorphous plans to supplement Los Angeles Times and Tronc content with non-newsroom writers and content partners; and D'Vorkin's obsessive reaction to newsroom leaks and controversies," David reported at the time.

-The newspaper's journalists recently voted to unionize, with concerns over the paper's management as a driving force behind the organizing campaign.
+The newspaper's journalists recently voted to unionize, with concerns over the paper's management a driving force behind the organizing campaign.

 NPR, reporting Tuesday on the plans to sell the LA Times, noted the troubled history between Tronc and the Times: